 This is where it all makes the difference.
 Add all your chosen spice and herbs.
 Mix a quarter cup of both white vinegar and red pepper flakes and pour this blend into the water.
 Add a tablespoon of white pepper and two tablespoons of black pepper into your brine solution

 Place your chicken wings into the brine mix.
 Move everything to a larger container if you need to.
-Ensure that all your wings are covered by the brine.
+Ensure that all the meat's are covered by the water.
 You can use a plate to anchor your meat down.

 Place the container in the fridge and leave for a few hours

 Quick Tip: Leave for 2 hours if your wings are skinless, or 4 hours if they still have skin.